CDAT/cdat/docs/user-guide.rst

 Concepts
 ========

-The VCS module can accept data from the CDMS module, the CU module, or the Numeric module.
+The VCS module can accept data from the CDMS module or can use the numpy array.
 For use on how to use either of the mentioned modules, see their respective documentation.
 For examples on the direct use of these modules, see the VCS API Examples chapter and the examples located throughout this texts.